ITV announces shake-up to breakfast TV lineup

 Michael Jermey, ITV’s Director of News and Current Affairs, said; “ITV will be on air from just before the polls close right through until the full results are known.
 Tom Bradby and his guests will share great analysis and insider knowledge with our viewers through the night.
 With cameras and reporters right around the country we’ll follow the political story wherever it goes.

-“Good Morning Britain will be on air in its regular slot and then through the rest of Day 2, as politicians head to Westminster having learned the results, Julie Etchingham and our team of political correspondents will be live on ITV1 reporting on all the events in Westminster and Downing Street.
+“Good Morning Britain will be on air in its regular slot and then through the rest of day two, as politicians head to Westminster having learned the results, Julie Etchingham and our team of political correspondents will be live on ITV1 reporting on all the events in Westminster and Downing Street.
 It promises to be a dramatic day”.

 Join our commenting forum